 We performed a Step 1 quantitative assessment of goodwill impairment as of October 1, 2019, our annual impairment test date.
-Based on this quantitative test, we determined that the New Equipment Sales and Service Revenues reporting units were less than the carrying value of each reporting unit, resulting in a goodwill impairment totaling \$12.2 million, or \$10.7 million and \$1.5 million for the New Equipment Sales and Service Revenues reporting units, respectively.
+Based on this quantitative test, we determined that the New Equipment Sales and Service Revenues reporting units were less than the carrying value of each reporting unit, resulting in a goodwill impairment totaling \$3.7 million, or \$3.4 million and \$0.3 million for the New Equipment Sales and Service Revenues reporting units, respectively.
 The New Equipment Sales reporting unit 2019 impairment was largely due to a sharp decline in our 2019 fourth quarter new equipment sales revenues as over 75% of our full-year new equipment sales decline occurred in the fourth quarter.
 The fourth quarter new equipment sales decline was primarily driven by lower new crane sales, which were down 28.7%, or \$12.0 million.
-As noted elsewhere in this Annual Report on Form 10-K, we believe that demand for cranes is impacted by oil prices and while oil prices have partially recovered from their low point in 2016, which represented a 13-year low at the time, there remains considerable uncertainty regarding future oil prices and this uncertainty impacts customer capital expenditure decisions.
-This fourth quarter decline in new equipment sales, combined with our new equipment sales revenues growth rate and operating results assumptions for the forecast period under the income approach, resulted in a fair value determination, that when combined with the weighted fair value of the reporting unit determined under the market approach, was less than the reporting unit's carrying value as of October 1, 2019, resulting in a \$10.7 million impairment charge.

-The impairment of the Service Revenues reporting unit was largely due to our service revenues growth rate and operating results assumptions for the forecast period under the income approach, which resulted in a fair value determination, that when combined with the weighted fair value of the reporting unit determined under the market approach, was less than the reporting unit's carrying value as of October 1, 2019, resulting in a \$1.5 million impairment charge.
+The demand for cranes was impacted by oil prices and while oil prices partially recovered from their low point in 2016, which represented a 13-year low at the time, there remained considerable uncertainty regarding future oil prices and this uncertainty impacted customer capital expenditure decisions.
+This fourth quarter decline in new equipment sales, combined with our new equipment sales revenues growth rate and operating results assumptions for the forecast period under the income approach, resulted in a fair value determination, that when combined with the weighted fair value of the reporting unit determined under the market approach, was less than the reporting unit's carrying value as of October 1, 2019, resulting in an impairment charge.
+The impairment of the Service Revenues reporting unit was largely due to our service revenues growth rate and operating results assumptions for the forecast period under the income approach, which resulted in a fair value determination, that when combined with the weighted fair value of the reporting unit determined under the market approach, was less than the reporting unit's carrying value as of October 1, 2019, resulting in an impairment charge.
 The impairment charges are non-cash items and does not affect our cash flows, liquidity or borrowing capacity under the senior credit facility, and the charges are excluded from our financial results in evaluating our financial covenant under the Credit Facility.